 A 100% full-mouth reconstruction takes a great amount of technical knowledge, in addition to that which is taught in dental school, not to mention the artistry required for the cosmetic work.
 The work is a combination of many aesthetics, along with restorative dentistry to improve the functioning and appearance of your entire mouth.
 That said, you should never let cost be your sole consideration when having a full-mouth reconstruction.
 The process is a timely, meticulous, and expensive one, in which not all dentists are qualified to perform.
 Therefore, careful and intentional research should be put into who you chose to perform the work.
 I would also suggest that you seek opinions of other dentists, in order to determine if any alternative options may work for you.
 It is possible that dentures or partials and crowns may be a better route for you financially.
 Looking into an affordable dentist and making them aware of your budget constraints from the beginning will help you find options that fit your needs and your range.
 Best of luck to you!

-This post was provided by the office of Dr. Ryan Perry, of Baton Rouge Dentist.
+This post was provided by the office of Baton Rouge affordable dentist, Dr. Ryan Perry.